 VMware Workstation is a virtualization software that allows users to create and manage virtual machines (VMs) on their desktop or laptop computers.
 Its key features include VM management, snapshots for easy backups and rollback, cloning for rapid VM replication, integration with host and guest OSes, networking configuration options, 3D graphics support, remote access capabilities, and broad compatibility with various guest operating systems, making it a versatile tool for developers, IT professionals, and testers.

-Installing Ubuntu on VMware is a practical way to run Ubuntu Linux alongside your existing operating system.
+Installing Ubuntu on VMware is a practical way to run Ubuntu alongside your existing operating system.
 VMware provides a user-friendly virtualization platform for this purpose.
 In this guide, I’ll walk you through the installation process of Ubuntu on VMware.
-It involves two major tasks.
-One is downloading the Ubuntu iso Image, and another is creating a Virtual Machine on VMware of Ubuntu.
+It involves three major tasks.
+One is downloading the Ubuntu iso Image, creating a virtual machine on VMware, and installing Ubuntu on the virtual machine.

 Installing Ubuntu on VMware is a straightforward process.
 The very first step of this is to download the Ubuntu iso file on your computer.
 You can follow the steps below: